Upper-Middle Age 9 to 14

-Upper Elementary learning at Montessori Academy allows students age 9-12 to discover, research and share ideas in many detailed and often individual ways.
+Upper-Middle learning at Montessori Academy allows students age 9-14 to discover, research and share ideas in many detailed and often individual ways.
 Students are encouraged to become more independent and self sufficient, self assured masters of their education.

 Academic exploration stays relevant by being tied to what the student can observe about today’s world.
 Through special programs in environmental studies and service learning projects the student also has many opportunities to learn the way the world responds to them.

-Research and computer skills are developed in Upper Elementary, as part of an important emphasis on organization and writing.
-A drama is produced by the class, and all participate in daily Physical Education.
-Students begin Health instruction at this level, taught by a certified health teacher following the state standards.
+Research and computer skills are developed in Upper-Middle, as part of an important emphasis on organization and writing.
+A semi-annual drama is produced by the class, and all participate in daily Physical Education.
+Students begin Health instruction at this level, taught by a PE and health teacher following the state standards.

-In addition to Health and PE, the six subject areas in Upper Elementary are:
+In addition to Health and PE, the six subject areas in Upper-Middle are:

 Reading, Writing and Language Arts: Comprehension skills are fine tuned, while the class continues to break new ground in the areas of language mechanics and creative writing.
 The class orally communicates their ideas through presentations, reports and drama.

-Mathematics: The study of mathematical systems, problem solving and geometry expands at the Upper Elementary level to include a wide range of concepts including statistics, formulas and pre-algebra.
+Mathematics: The study of mathematical systems, problem solving and geometry expands at the Upper-Middle level to include a wide range of concepts including statistics, formulas and pre-algebra.
+Individualized learning for twelve to fourteen year olds can also include algebra I, algebra II, geometry and trigonometry, depending on the student's level of development.

 Geography: Studying, understanding and creating maps from a global perspective helps provide context for a wide variety of studies.